Greece

 • Lingering tensions vis-à-vis Turkey, a NATO partner

-• Poorly diversified industry, overwhelming dependence on tourism
+• Poorly developed and diversified industry, overwhelming dependence on tourism

 Trade exchanges